fweiss/badge/README.md

 #### C++11

-This project uses array initializers.
-Youe need to enable C++11 in your Arduino toolchain.
+A number of examples in this project use array initializers.
+You need to enable C++11 in your Arduino toolchain.

-in arduino/hardware/arduino/avr, in the platform.txt file, add "-std=gnu++11 to the end of the property compiler.cpp.flags
+In arduino/hardware/arduino/avr, in the platform.txt file, add "-std=gnu++11 to the end of the property compiler.cpp.flags

+Additional info about initializers in C++11: http://www.informit.com/articles/article.aspx?p=1852519

 ### glediator